ITVRoC/espeleo_planning/README.md

 **Usage:**

-With vrep running and the vec_field_node.py also running, this conde ca be called as bellow:
+With roscore and vrep running (in this order), run the following launch flie:

+`roslaunch espeleo_planning basic.launch`

+Now, the robot is already waiting for a trajectory to be followed.
+An example trajectory can be generated with the following command:

 `rosrun espeleo_planning example_trajectories.py 1 200`

-It will then the example curve number 1 with 200 sampled points
+It will then generate the example curve number 1 with 200 sampled points.
+The robot must start to follow the curve.